Doksany: Economy

-There is a small hydropower plant on the Ohře river.
+There is a small hydropower plant on the Ohře River.
 It is part of a historic weir from 1937.

 Transport

-There are no railways or major roads passing through the municipality.
+There are no railways or major roads passing through Doksany, but the municipality is located near the D8 motorway from Prague to Ústí nad Labem.

 Sights

-Doksany is known for the Premonstratensian convent with the Church of the Nativity of Mary.
+Doksany is known for a Premonstratensian convent with the Church of the Nativity of Mary.
 The religious community still lives in it, but under certain conditions it is open to the public.